UnstableDesign/AdaCAD/docs/reference/glossary/draft.md

 # Draft

 A draft is an abstract representation of a [cloth](cloth.md).
 For example, the two images below show the correspondence between a simulated cloth and the draft that would be used to create the cloth.

-The draft is a form of notation that describes the structure of the cloth.
-Each square in the draft (which we call a draft cell), represents a location at which a single [warp](warp.md) [end](end.md) and [weft](weft.md) [pick](pick.md) cross.
+In AdaCAD, each square in the draft (which we call a draft cell), represents a location at which a single [warp](warp.md) [end](end.md) and [weft](weft.md) [pick](pick.md) cross.
+A black cell represents a place where the warp is lifted when the weft is passed through, and a white cell is a location where the warp remains lowered.

 ![file](./img/sim.png)

 ![file](./img/draft.png)

 ## Parts of A Draft